-6.0 Time line Timeline for valid blood lead testing. testing
+6.0 Time line for valid blood lead testing.
+Timeline for Valid Blood Lead Testing

-To be valid, a blood lead test shall be performed, as required by these regulations, on a child after completion of a risk assessment questionnaire when the child is between the ages of 22 and 26 months when the child is at or around 12 months of age and again when the child is at or around 24 months of age.
-Children that test with blood lead levels above the level of concern established by the Centers for Disease Control ("CDC"), which is currently 10 μg/dl, will Division must have a venous confirmation by a laboratory prior to intervention blood test.
+To be valid, a blood lead test shall be performed, as required by these regulations, on a child after completion of a risk assessment questionnaire when the child is between the ages of 22 and 26 months. when the child is between 9 and 15 months of age and again between 21 and 27 months of age.
+Children that test with blood lead levels above the reference level of concern established by the Centers for Disease Control ("CDC"), which is currently 10 μg/dl, will and Prevention must have a venous confirmation by a laboratory prior to intervention blood test if the original test was conducted through capillary screening.